grscheller/neovim-notes/notes/06-AdvTextEditing.md

 ### Jumping back to previously edited buffer

-Here is a nice way to junp between 2 buffers in *normal mode*.
+Here is a nice way to jump between 2 buffers in *normal mode*.

 | Command | Description                                    |
 |:-------:|:---------------------------------------------- |